-Since finding his own recovery, Jim Reidy has been executing professional interventions for ten years now, full time with addiction treatment group.
+Since finding his own recovery, Jim Reidy has been executing professional interventions for ten years.
 This is his sole purpose and passion.
-He is a renowned interventionist to the point where he was contacted by A&E’s hit television show Intervention and will be featured saving a life in prime-time September of 2019.
+He is a renowned interventionist with a reputation that caught the eye of the producers of A&E’s hit television show Intervention and was featured saving a life on the prime-time program back in September of 2019.

 He has over four hundred successful interventions to date and has experience with every dynamic, in every state, suffering from every type of addiction.
 Jim truly specializes in connecting with the lost, bridging the gaps in family systems, and coaching families into long term recovery!

-First drink age 12.
-Last drink age 39.
-A whole lot of pain in between.
-The hardest part about stopping alcohol or drug abuse is not putting down the drink or drug it’s not picking up a drink or a drug.
+I had my first drink at age 12, and took my last drink at age 39, with a lifetime-worth of pain in between.
+The hardest part about stopping alcohol or drug abuse is not putting down the drink or drug, it’s not picking up a drink or a drug in the first place.

-From the very first time I felt the effects of alcohol I knew I was in trouble not because I loved it, or it made me feel like superhuman it just made me feel ok.
-There were not too many failures or circumstances that life could deal out that would trump the feeling of having to feel ok.
-No failures in school no DUIs no Jail no job no relationship failures would come in between myself and feeling ok.
+From the very first time I felt the effects of alcohol I knew I was in trouble – not because I loved it, or it made me feel like superhuman, but it made me feel okay at that time.
+There were many circumstances dealt to me that made me want to escape.
+I wasn’t looking for carefree abandon or feeling “high” – I just wanted to be okay.
+Once I discovered my vice, no failures in school or relationships, DUIs and even jail time would deter me from seeking that feeling.

 I am not a horrible person – I have a horrible disease.
 I declined to a stage where everyone had written me off and the poor choices I had made began to define my legacy on this planet.
 Those near and dear to me pleaded for me to “just stop” yet I still continued to use.
 It was like trying to go through life with a plastic bag suffocating me, and the only way to catch a breath was my brain telling me to drink.
 This was my own hell, one I barely survived.